kredati/cin301y22/syllabus.md

 We will _not_ calculate running tallies.
 If you wish to know your citizenship mark during the year, it is up to you to keep track of your questions and your contributions to group notes.

 #### Papers
-Over the course of the year, you will write four papers, all in the range of 1,500–2,000 words (~5–7 pages).
+Over the course of the year, you will write four papers, all in the range of 1,500–2,000 words (approx. 5–7 pages).
 Each is weighted equally.
 Together they count for 75% of your final mark.
 Each is thus worth the rather stupidly precise 18.75% of your final mark.
 Papers will be evaluated by letter grade according to a rubric distributed with the paper prompts.
 Paper prompts will be distributed at least two weeks in advance of the deadline.
 I will provide the paper prompts from the previous iteration of CIN301.
 The deadlines for papers are as follows:

 * Friday, October 28
 * Thursday, December 8